Enhancing Quality of Pose-varied Face Restoration with Local Weak Feature Sensing and GAN Prior: Experiments

 \subsection{Ablation Studies}

 To better understand the roles of different components and training strategies in our method, we train them separately and apply qualitative and quantitative comparisons to test the performance.
-The involved relevant variables are as follows: without MMRB layer (w/o MMRB), without Local Discriminator (w/o LocalD), and without the fine-tuning and Freeze Discriminator strategy (w/o ft+FreezeD).
-As can be seen from the Fig.~\ref{fig:ablated study} and Tab.~\ref{tab:ablation}, we can find that:
+The involved relevant variables are as follows: without MMRB layers (w/o MMRB), without Local Discriminators (w/o LocalD), without the FreezeD strategy (w/o FreezeD), without the Face-Preserving loss (w/o FP Loss), and without the Fine-tuning and FreezeD strategy (w/o Ft+FreezeD).
+As can be seen from the Fig.\ref{fig:ablated study} and Tab.\ref{tab:ablation}, we can find that:

 \textit{\textbf{MMRB layer.}} If the MMRB layer in the encoder is adopted, it can better maintain the original features of the input image and avoid the excessive illusion of local contents.
-However, when we remove the MMRB layers, it can find that the textures of the restored results are not complete, and the authenticity is weakened, especially in local areas.

-\textit{\textbf{Local Discriminator.}} if the network lacks local discriminators and the constraint of local facial losses during training, the restoration results are not natural enough and complete, and the visual sense is poor.
-That is mainly because the eyes and mouth significantly impact the overall quality.
+\textit{\textbf{Local Discriminator.}}This component significantly affects restoring the structural information of key facial regions, such as the eyes and mouth.
+If not, the restoration results are unrealistic enough, affecting the visual perception quality.

+\textit{\textbf{Face-Preserving loss.}} It significantly influences the restored image's authenticity and fidelity, especially the facial regions' structural information.

+\textit{\textbf{FreezeD strategy.}} Using this training strategy can accelerate the training process and better reduce the distribution difference between the restoration results and GT, making the output more realistic and natural.

-\textit{\textbf{Fine-tuning and FreezeD strategy.}} This training strategy significantly impacts the restoration results of our model, whether whether it is the qualitative or quantitative comparisons.
-It can also greatly reduce the distribution difference between the restoration results and the target domain and fit the real high fidelity face images better.
-However, if the training strategy is not adopted, we can find that it has the worst value of all metrics, and the visualization results are also the worst.
+\textit{\textbf{Fine-tuning and FreezeD strategy.}} This training strategy can greatly reduce the distribution difference between the restoration results and GT to improve the facial fidelity and the overall quality of the restored image.